s-20/unnamed/Advancement.md

 Choose one of the following:

 - Add 1 Stack in a new [Trait](Traits.md)
-- Add 1 Stack in a new [Skill](Skills.md).
-You must use a Skill Advancement (see the Skill Advancements tab) to gain a Focus, however
 - Add 1 Stack in a new [Connection](Connections.md)
 - Add a new [Detail](Details.md)